 But SpaceX delayed the launch for 24 hours for the first time, due to unsuitable weather conditions and a second time for computer-related technical problems.

-Each 60 satellites weighing approximately 227 kilograms each one threw themselves they are already in low Earth orbit.
+All 60 satellites weighing approximately 227 kilograms each one threw themselves they are already in low Earth orbit.

 This is just the beginning